 The Alti glove has a variety of standard features that are well executed.
-The large gauntlet has a one hand adjustable cinch and release, so you can easily take them on or off and fully seal up the forearm area.
+The large gauntlet has a one-hand adjustable cinch and release, so you can easily take them on or off and fully seal up the forearm area.
 The fingers include a dongle to attach the outer glove to your harness.
 The cinch located on the top of the wrist had a double stitched pull tab to aid in the tightening around your hand.
 Another bonus not found on any other glove is the cinch on the INNER glove's wrist.
-This allows the inner glove to be a true second set of gloves, unlike the Black Diamond Guide which has a more fragile and less fully thought out inner glove.
+This allows the inner glove to be a true second set of gloves, unlike other double gloves that feature a more fragile inner glove.

 We found the removable inner liner to be executed best on the Alti in comparison to the competition.
 Breathable, windproof, cinch-able, these liners make ski touring even dreamier (if that's possible?).
 They can also be used as driving gloves on your way to your pre-dawn laps in the backcountry.